 Here's one more quote from Pat Pasco:

-I lost track of Gene after he was discharged in 1955 and again met him in Baltimore in 1968 where he was on the Playboy Club circuit.
+I lost track of Gene after he was discharged ... and again met him in Baltimore in 1968 where he was on the Playboy Club circuit.
 I was Chief Recording Engineer with the Air Force's Serenade in Blue radio show and tried to recruit Gene to perform on one of our shows, hoping it would give him wide recognition.
 We spent the afternoon together reminiscing and he gave me a copy of his newly released Atlantic 45, "Introducing Gene Stridel."
 This was the 45rpm release that included "Zebra" and "Tomorrow Is Another Day."
 I still have that record.
 It has seen a needle only two times.
 The first time to transfer it to tape, and just recently to digitize it and put it on a CD.

 Gene told me that day that he had been signed to play Nat "King" Cole in a still to be filmed biography.
 I guess the film was never made.
+[In his 1970 interview, mentioned above, Gene said that the project had been abandoned.]

 Sadly, I never heard from him again.
 I learned shortly before I retired from the Air Force in 1974, that Gene had died the previous year.